Preparing for the Mass

 - Suggestions for conversation in the week ahead of the Mass

-- Suggestions for a prayer and conversation after the Mass
+- Suggestions for a prayer after the Mass

 2. Chapter of the Resource Book

-Refer to chapter 4 of the resource book, Preparing for First Holy Communion; A Guide for Families.
+We are not using any chapter from the resource book, Preparing for First Holy Communion; A Guide for Families, this weekend.
+We will return to it after Easter.

 3. Gospel of the Mass